ajcallegari/scikit-multichannel/README.md

 ## silo ML inputs

 Many ML workflows implicitly encourage concatenation of features from multiple data sources prior to feature selection or ML.
-In practice, concatenation often reduces performance and greater predictive accuracy is obtained by siloing the different inputs through the initial feature selection and ML steps and inferences at a later stage with voting or stacked generalization.
+In practice, concatenation often reduces performance and greater predictive accuracy is obtained by siloing the different inputs through the initial feature selection and ML steps and combining inferences at a later stage using voting or stacked generalization.
 Pipecaster encourages input silos by modifying the sklearn interface from:
 `model.fit(X, y).predict(X)`
 to
 `model.fit(Xs, y).predict(Xs).`